 Organizations can undermine their diversity, equity, and inclusion efforts when marketing and key hiring decisions veer into tokenism.
-In this article, PDT Global’s Taniya Sonko explores the line between genuinely diverse best practices and tokenism, offering five key tactics that will help you affect lasting change.
+In this article, Taniya Sonko from GP Strategies (an Affirmity inclusion training partner) explores the line between genuinely diverse best practices and tokenism, offering five key tactics that will help you affect lasting change.

 When strategies for improving an organization’s diversity are initially considered, one of the first entrenched ideas that must be challenged is having an entirely homogenous workforce.
 Then, once a company has begun assembling a diverse pool of talent, the focus shifts towards inclusion, and counteracting the isolation that many marginalized employees may naturally feel moving into a space with an existing dominant culture.

 Tokenism is one significant danger of this complex renegotiation of diversity and inclusion—it’s the mismatch between an organization’s performative effort and its actual record on inclusive behavior.
 Organizations risk tokenistic displays whenever individuals from marginalized backgrounds are highlighted in public events, photos, or speaking opportunities.
 It’s generally considered desirable in business to appear diverse—if the underlying organization isn’t diverse, and its power remains with its dominant group, accusations of tokenism are ultimately well-founded.

 When Is it Tokenism?
 Why It’s Important to Recognize How Your Employees Actually Feel

 “I’m the only one in the room” is a familiar refrain from marginalized employees—and being conscious of this fact can have a significant impact on how an individual approaches their work and the opportunities that come their way.
 The feeling manifests in extra pressure to perform, or a desire to avoid perpetuating negative stereotypes—whether the need to do either is real or imagined, the effect is the same.